eleven41/Eleven41.Skip32/README.md

 Adaptation of the skip32 C implementation: http://www.qualcomm.com.au/PublicationsDocs/skip32.c

-Heavily influenced by the php adaptation https://github.com/nlenepveu/Skip32
+Heavily influenced by the php adaptation: https://github.com/nlenepveu/Skip32

 ## Get It on NuGet!